top of page

 • Proof of enrollment (evidence from an accredited institution that recipient has been or will be enrolled for the upcoming academic year)

-• 500-word essay explaining why you are deserving of a scholarship, what your life goals are, and how this scholarship will help you achieve those goals
+• For high school and college students, a 500-word essay explaining why you are deserving of the scholarship, what your life goals are, and how this scholarship will help you achieve those goals

 • School contact information